iechor/docs/content/engine/swarm/swarm-tutorial/create-swarm.md

     The `*` next to the node ID indicates that you're currently connected on this node.

-    Docker Engine Swarm mode automatically names the node with the machine host name.
+    iEchor Engine Swarm mode automatically names the node with the machine host name.
 The tutorial covers other columns in later steps.

 ## Next steps